Breton Island (Louisiana)

-Breton Island is an island (or group of islands) in the Gulf of Mexico near the mouth of the Mississippi River and part of Plaquemines Parish, Louisiana.
+Breton Island is an island (or group of barrier islands) in the Gulf of Mexico near the mouth of the Mississippi River and part of Plaquemines Parish, Louisiana.
 It is part of the Breton National Wildlife Refuge, which was established in 1904.

 Number of islands

 In the early 19th century, Breton Island comprised two islands.
 Prior to Hurricane Opal in 1995, it was a single island, and was divided in two by that storm.
 After Hurricane Georges in 1998 it was divided into three islands.
 Hurricane Ivan in 2004 caused additional damage to the island.

 Erosion and restoration

 Breton Island decreased from 820 acre in 1869 to 125 acre in 1996.
 Some restoration was done in 1999 funded pursuant to the Water Resources Development Act of 1992; the project was put on hold in 2000.
 Fines from the Deepwater Horizon oil spill are being used for rebuilding Breton Island.
 They aim to enlarge the island to 400 acre.